 - Entrants may be asked to identify legal ownership of the film.

-- Entrant confirms and warrants required legal authority to submit the entry into the festival and to use all music, images, and content in the entry.
+- Entrant confirms and warrants required legal authority to submit the entry into the festival, including usage of all music, images, and content contained therein.

 - Only complete submissions will be considered.
 Each complete submission must be accompanied by the appropriate entry fee.
 Entry fees are not refundable.
 Fees cover registration, notification that your entry has been received, and notification of results.
 These fees may be paid by credit/debit card only.